unnati-nigam/gp-from-scratch/README.md

-# Gaussian Processes for Real-World Time Series from scratch
+# Engineering Gaussian Processes for Real-World Time Series

 A portfolio-grade notebook demonstrating how **Gaussian Processes (GPs)** are applied in realistic modeling scenarios, with emphasis on kernel engineering, numerical stability, hyperparameter optimization, and forecasting under uncertainty.